asdfng/DNDhelper/approach.md

-[06/23/23-18:02] Then I can thing about how the code will look [06/23/23-18:50] I've got a good idea of what I want the screens to look like for now so I start making those first [06/23/23-19:32] Added the basic outline for the main screen but I'd like to add some more stuff for making it look pretty
+[06/23/23-18:02] Then I can thing about how the code will look [06/23/23-18:50] I've got a good idea of what I want the screens to look like for now so I start making those first [06/23/23-19:32] Added the basic outline for the main screen but I'd like to add some more stuff for making it look pretty [06/23/23-20:30] decided to add an exit screen, and a nice looking header